Free Theatre Christchurch: History

 In February 2011, the 2011 Christchurch earthquake destroyed several theatre work spaces used by Free Theatre.
 Due to damage from the earthquake, both the University Theatre and Nibelheim have been deemed inaccessible, while Old Queens Theatre has been demolished.
-However the company has continued to produce a number of productions – The Earthquake in Chile, Hereafter and Canterbury Tales– Free Theatre members have also been involved in post-earthquake initiatives such as Gap Filler, Greening the Rubble and Arts Voice.
+However the company has continued to produce a number of productions – The Earthquake in Chile, Hereafter, and Canterbury Tales, Free Theatre members have also been involved in post-earthquake initiatives such as Gap Filler, Greening the Rubble and Arts Voice.

 In May 2014, Free Theatre in collaboration with Arts Circus signed a two-year lease for The Gym, taking up the first arts-practice tenancy in the new Arts Centre.
+Here they presented a series of Ubu Nights and major productions including a season of Kafka's Amerika, The Black Rider, Footprints/Tapuwae, The Mauricio Kagel Project, Frankenstein and Alice.

 After filming the company over several years New Zealand filmmaker Shirley Horrocks released a documentary Free Theatre: 37 Years in the 2017 New Zealand International Film Festival.

+In 2018 the Arts Centre Trust Board ended Free Theatre's lease.

+In 2023 Free Theatre found a new home at the Climate Action Campus where they performed the first English language production of Caren Jeẞ's play The Cat Eleonore.

 Productions

 In the 1980s, Free Theatre became known for a series of productions that included: Woyzeck, King Ubu, Round Dance, King Lear, The Joffongract, 1984, A Ride Across Lake Constance, Cowboy Mouth, The Rise and Fall of the City of Mahagonny and Lulu.

 The Free Theatre Group also staged a number of cabarets in the 1980s, presented in what was known as Nibelheim, the basement space below Te Puna Toi and the SoFA Gallery in the Christchurch Arts Centre.
 This led to complaints from Arts Centre residents, who went to court with the aim to expel Free Theatre as tenants.
 The case was eventually thrown out of court.

 In the 1990s, Free Theatre performed: Hamlet Machine, Salome, Medea Material, Crusoe, Murderer Hope of Woman/The Philosopher's Stone and Bakkhai/Diotek.

-Over the last decade Free Theatre has performed Last Days of Mankind, Footprints/Tapuwae, Samson Airline, Fantasia, Philoctetes, Diana Down Under, Ella and Susn, Faust Chroma, Distraction Camp, Doctor Faustus, The Earthquake in Chile, Hereafter, I Sing the Body Electric.
+In the 2000s Free Theatre performed Last Days of Mankind, Footprints/Tapuwae, Samson Airline, Fantasia, Philoctetes, Diana Down Under, Ella and Susn, Faust Chroma, Distraction Camp, Doctor Faustus, The Earthquake in Chile, Hereafter, I Sing the Body Electric.

-In 2009 Free Theatre released a feature-length film Remake.
+In 2009, Free Theatre released a feature-length film titled "Remake" based on the Parker–Hulme murder case.

 Free Theatre often performs in non-traditional theatre spaces.
 The 2011 production The Earthquake in Chile was performed inside and around an Anglican church.
+Their 1999 production of Bakkhai/Diotek was performed in Ministry Nightclub.
 In 2012 Hereafter premiered in The Tannery, Woolston.
 In October 2013 as part of FESTA, Free Theatre took to the streets of Christchurch at night with the carnivalesque Canterbury Tales, a collaboration with local artists, hospitality and architectural schools from Christchurch, Auckland and Sydney.

+Since 2023 they've performed a series of works at the historic Pumphouse in Phillipstown, including Woyzeck, The Deadbeat Opera and The Passionate Puritan.